 Even the Reaper, whose voice echoed in his mind again, had been fairly impressed.

 He’d go down into Chicago tomorrow, where his false address was, and get a new driver’s license.
-He’d sell himself – his new self – the van.
-Then he’d head out for parts unknown.
+Then he’d sell himself—his new self—the van and head out for parts unknown.

-He looked at the ID papers again and laughed.
-Old Vipor had been rather clever, actually, as if preparing a riddle for the authorities.
+He looked at the ID papers again and laughed, amused by the little riddle he’d prepared for the authorities.

 The Reaper now urged him on, and Mitchell surely didn’t want to anger the demons.
 He knew what that could mean.
-He must be a good soldier and follow orders.
-He must avoid, at all costs, the wrath of the Reaper and his horde of demons.
+He must be a good soldier: follow orders and, at all costs, avoid the wrath of the Reaper and his horde of demons.

-He was distracted when his mom came out with another handful of garbage for the dumpster she’d rented.
+His mom distracted him when she came out with another handful of garbage for the dumpster she’d rented.
 She planned on moving very little, selling off what she could and throwing the rest away.
 It seemed like a whole lifetime of odds and ends were going into that dumpster.

 She stopped, put her hands on her hip, and whooshed the hair out of her eyes by jutting her lower lip out and blowing upwards, then turned to him.
 “Mitchell, have you decided where you’ll go?”